slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'#383.
 Every man hears only what he understands.' -- goethe*
 > *'The eye sees only what the mind is prepared to comprehend.' -- Robertson Davies*
 > *'The brain switches off if it becomes too bored, that is the problem.
 You must always look for new things to learn.' -- Anand, Viswanathan*
-> *'Seek knowledge.
-Knowledge and Courage are the elements of Greatness.
-Wisdom and strength, eyes and hands.
-Knowledge without courage is sterile.' -- Balthasar Gracian*
 > *'I’m no genius.
 I’m smart in spots—but I stay around those spots.' -- Tom Watson Sr., Founder of IBM*
 > *'I have no special talent, I'm only passionately curious.' -- Albert Einstein*
 > *'I’m always looking for a way to make it happen, not excuses why it won’t work.' -- Aaron Walker*